Wonder Woman (2017 film): Background

+The producer Joel Silver was involved in early attempts to make a Wonder Woman film.

-Development for a live-action Wonder Woman feature film began in 1996, with Ivan Reitman attached as producer and possible director.
-In 1999, the project became attached to Jon Cohen, who adapted Wonder Woman for producer Joel Silver, with the hope that Sandra Bullock would star.
+Development for a live-action Wonder Woman film began in 1996, with Ivan Reitman attached as producer and possible director.
+In 1999, the project became attached to screenwriter Jon Cohen and producer Joel Silver with the hope that Sandra Bullock would play Diana.
 By 2001, Todd Alcott was hired to write the screenplay, with Silver Pictures backing the project.
-At that time, Mariah Carey and Catherine Zeta-Jones were also rumored to be possible candidates for the role of Wonder Woman.
-Leonard Goldberg focused on Bullock who said that she was approached for the role.
-Lucy Lawless, the star of Xena: Warrior Princess, was also under consideration, though she stated that she would have been more interested if Wonder Woman was portrayed as a "flawed hero".
-The screenplay went through various drafts written by Alcott, Cohen, Becky Johnston and Philip Levens, and by August 2003, Levens had been replaced by screenwriter Laeta Kalogridis.
+At that time, Mariah Carey and Catherine Zeta-Jones were also rumored to be possible candidates for the role of Diana.
+Lucy Lawless, the star of Xena: Warrior Princess, was also under consideration for the part, although she was interested in playing a "flawed hero" version of the character.
+The screenplay went through various drafts written by Alcott, Cohen, Becky Johnston and Philip Levens.
+By August 2003, Levens had been replaced by Laeta Kalogridis.

 In March 2005, Warner Bros. and Silver Pictures announced that Joss Whedon would write and direct the film.
-Early drafts of his screenplay included Steve Trevor as the narrator, a fierce battle between Diana and her mother over Trevor's welfare and after leaving Themyscira, his need to frequently rescue a Diana rendered helpless by the modern world.
-Whedon was not able to complete a final version of his screenplay and left the project in 2007.
-Although Whedon stated in May 2005 that he would not cast the part of Wonder Woman until he finished the script, Kate Beckinsale was linked to the part.
-Beckinsale declined as she thought the script wasn't good.
-In 2010, Whedon admitted that he did have an actress in mind for the part, stating that "Wonder Woman was basically Angelina Jolie."
-Cobie Smulders was Whedon's choice for the part.
+Early drafts of Whedon's screenplay included Steve Trevor as the narrator, a fierce battle between Diana and her mother over Trevor's welfare, and Trevor's need to frequently rescue Diana, who was rendered helpless by the modern world.
+During Whedon's tenure as screenwriter, Kate Beckinsale was being considered for the role of Diana.
+However, she did not like the script.
+Whedon, who wanted Angelina Jolie to star in the film, was not able to complete his screenplay and left the project in 2007.
+(Note: Attributed to multiple references:)

-A day before Whedon's departure from Wonder Woman, Warner Bros. and Silver Pictures purchased a spec script for the film written by Matthew Jennison and Brent Strickland.
-Set during World War II, the script impressed executives at Silver Pictures.
-However, Silver stated that he had purchased the script because he did not want the rights reverting; while stating the script had good ideas, Silver did not want the film to be a period piece.
-That same year, Warner Bros. began development of a Justice League film with Michele and Kieran Mulroney writing the screenplay.
-The film, entitled Justice League: Mortal, was to be directed by George Miller and would have featured Wonder Woman in her cinematic debut.
-Australian model Megan Gale was ultimately cast in the role in January 2008.
-The film would later be cancelled following production delays and budgetary concerns.
-By April 2008, Silver hired Jennison and Strickland to write a new script set in contemporary times that would not depict Wonder Woman's origin, but explore Paradise Island's history.
+A day before Whedon's departure, Warner Bros. and Silver Pictures purchased a spec script for the film written by Matthew Jennison and Brent Strickland.
+Although the screenplay—which was set during World War II—had impressed Silver Pictures executives, Joel Silver said they purchased it to avoid future legal action if Warner Bros.'
+Wonder Woman film ended up bearing similarities to the script.
+Around the same time, Warner Bros. began development of a Justice League film with Michele and Kieran Mulroney writing the screenplay.
+The film, entitled Justice League: Mortal, would have featured Australian model Megan Gale as Diana in the character's cinematic debut.
+The film was later cancelled due to production delays and budgetary concerns.
+By April 2008, Silver had hired Jennison and Strickland to write a new script set in contemporary times that would not depict Diana's origin, but would explore the history of Themiscyra.